Data API

 }

-is_primary boolean Whether the language is the primary language of the blog
+Whether it is the primary language of the blog

 Variant Object